3 days in Milan: Itinerary of what to see in Milan (+ map)

 To the left of the Duomo is another landmark of Milan, the Galleria Vittorio Emanuele II, which is the oldest shopping centre in Italy still in operation.

 The gallery has a four-story double arcade with a distinctive glass dome.
-You won’t know where to look before you walk.
+It’s a beautiful building and definitely worth a visit.

 Galleria Vittorio Emanuele II.
 Milan